Resogun developer Housemarque reveals Returnal for PlayStation 5

 But from launch, smaller studios like Housemarque were helping Sony pad out its roster of releases.
 And Resogun, with its arcade-style shooter action, was an immediate standout at launch.

 For the PS5, Sony is ready with a lineup of tentpole, big-budget games.
 But those are still going to take time.
-That’s both because Sony wants to polish those games to perfection and because it wants to give PS5 time to grow its install base.
+That’s both because Sony wants to polish those games to perfection and because it wants to give PS5 time to grow its owner base.

 In the meantime, however, Housemarque can help holdover fans while they wait for God of War 2 and Marvel’s Spider-Man 2.